 Fatten Me Up Please

 Duncan only weighs about ten pounds and loves to eat.
 He is underweight and needs to gain a pound or two.

 Duncan is located in a private Foster Home in Odenton, MD.

 Duncan is up-to-date on all vaccinations, has been neutered, has tested negative for heartworm disease, micro-chipped and is on a monthly heartworm preventative.
 If you are interested in adopting Duncan, please complete our Adoption Application.

-Zuka is a 7 year old female Cairn Terrier.
+Zuka is an 8 year old female Cairn Terrier.
 She came to CRUSA after her owner, who was dying of cancer, gave her to a shelter.

 My Special Needs.
 Please Be Sure You Can Meet Them.